128technology/docs/docs/about_supported_platforms.md

 * Hyperthreading disabled

 :::note
-Multi-socket platforms are not compatible for a router.
+Multi-socket platforms are not compatible with the 128T software when run as a router.
 :::

 ### Conductor